stopachka/pg-essays/book/gen/html_cache/198_simplytransformed.md

 There are of course times when you want to use a complicated sentence or fancy word for effect.
 But you should never do it by accident.

-The other reason my writing ends up being simple is the way I do it.
-I write the first draft fast, then spend days editing it, trying to get everything just right.
-Much of this editing is cutting, and that makes simple writing even simpler.